spectrocloud/librarium/docs/docs-content/getting-started/aws/aws.md

 ![Spacetastic system diagram](/getting-started/getting-started_landing_spacetastic-systems.webp)

-While the system architecture they have chosen was a great place to start, the team soon start to face common challenges that many growing organisations face with Kubernetes.
+While the system architecture they have chosen was a great place to start, the team soon face common challenges that many growing organisations encounter with Kubernetes.

 > Wren hurriedly walks into the office, looking at their phone with a worried expression.
 "Users are reporting that our
 > systems are down on social media!
 This must be related to the new feature we have just released."